radar/guides/resources.md

 * [Gemnasium](https://gemnasium.com/) - Parses your GitHub projects to learn what to notify you about.
 Free for public repos only.
 * [Gemnasium gem](https://github.com/gemnasium/gemnasium-gem) - Allows you to use Gemnasium without granting it access to private repos.
 * [gemwhisperer](https://github.com/rubygems/gemwhisperer)
+* [Libraries.io](https://libraries.io/) - Get alerts for new versions of the gems you depend upon.

 Hosting and Serving
 -------------------